Accommodation and food services industry

 Employing people

-If you employ staff, you need to comply with Australia’s national workplace laws specific to the accommodation and food services industry.
+If you're looking to employ staff, there are Australia’s national workplace laws specific to the accommodation and food services industry that you'll need to comply with.

 Workplace health and safety (WHS)

-There are general work health and safety regulations for all businesses.
-The accommodation and food services industry also have state-specific WHS requirements, including
+There are general work health and safety regulations for all businesses, however there are state and territory WHS requirements that apply to businesses in the accommodation and food services industry: